We all know Ontario’s provincial parks aim to protect our natural landscapes and species.

 Just like we want to protect each type of ecosystem, we want to protect every species represented in an ecosystem, from towering pines to tiny beetles.

 By protecting each type of ecosystem, we’re providing habitats for the diversity of species that live in and use these areas.

 Some parks may be last strongholds of species at risk, like Algonquin Wolf or Piping Plover.
 Others may be critical stops on migration routes for species like Monarch Butterfly and Tundra Swan.

 Many species need space to roam safely.
 Turtles, for instance, need to leave the water to lay their eggs.
 Outside protected spaces like parks, urban areas and roads may cut them off from their nesting grounds.

 Biodiversity is the web of life around us.
 The more biodiverse an ecosystem, the healthier it is.
-Without biodiversity, a harsh winter or disease could wipe out a population or species, weakening the system as a whole.
+Areas with high biodiversity are more resilient, and better able to recover from natural or human-caused changes, such as a harsh winter or severe insect infestation.

 Protecting each Ontario species is a crucial part of maintaining a representative system of parks.